witnet/documentation/docs/try/run-a-node.md

 The most convenient method for running a Witnet node is through the `witnet/witnet-rust` Docker image.

-First off, you need Docker to be installed in the computer where you will be running the node.
-Remember that some GNU/Linux distributions require some [extra steps][docker-extra-steps] for getting Docker to work.
+Firstly, you need to install Docker on the device you will be running the node from.
+Note: some GNU/Linux distributions require some [extra steps][docker-extra-steps] to get Docker up and running.

-The Witnet docker image downloads and runs a witnet-rust node in the latest testnet in just a matter on seconds.
+The Witnet docker image downloads and runs a witnet-rust node in the latest Testnet in just a matter on seconds.

-Starting a node is as easy as it gets:
+To start a node, use:

 ```bash
 docker run -d \